emmaneugene/llmeter/README.md

 ## Features

-There are a bunch of tools out there that do similar things, but I found that they were either too complex and invasive, or lacking in features.
+There are a bunch of tools out there that do similar things, but none quite fit what I wanted.
 Here's what `llmeter` offers:

 - **Usage tracking for subscription and API providers**
   - For subscriptions (e.g. Claude, Codex, Cursor), reporting follows providers' respective formats.